New Orleans WWII Museum—Why It’s a Must-See (+ Visit Tips)

 They also want to be a place for people to learn about America’s strengths and values and to serve as a catalyst for cultural tourism to serve New Orleans and Louisiana.

 I’ll be honest—I’m not a huge war buff.
-I love history and enjoy learning, but I’m not really big into wars, battles, and the like.
+I love history and enjoy learning, but I’m not big into wars, battles, and the like.

 But this is a top attraction in New Orleans, and of course, I had a strong personal connection.
 I knew this would be worth visiting, but I had no idea what an incredible museum this truly is.